CATIA-Systems/FMIKit-Simulink/docs/fmu_import.md

 | ![](images/enumeration.png) | Enumeration | `3`
 | ![](images/string.png) | String | `'C:\Temp\Resources'`

-To get the start value for the variable 'step' for the current block in MATLAB enter
+To get the start value for the variable `step` for the current block in MATLAB enter

 ```
 step = FMIKit.getStartValue(gcb, 'step')